opea-project/docs/getting-started/build_chatbot_blog.md

 #### 1. Download Code and Setup Environment Variable

-Follow these steps to download code set up environment variables:
+Follow these steps to download the code and set up environment variables:

 (Skip this if you have already downloaded the code)
 ```